ibrahimshittu/DSNPictureUpload/README.md

-# Picture upload
+# Memories Aplication

-Login into the application and upload your favorite pictures

-## Introduction

-This is a simple application that allows users to upload their favorite pictures.\
-The application allows users to create accounts, login into their account and upload \
-images.
+Share Memories with the world, Create Account, Login and Share Memories with the world!

-## Challenge1 (Backend)
+## Backend

 You are to create the following API routes that do the following:

-- allows users to create account and login to the application with only email and password
+- Users can create an account and login with only email and password
-- allow a logged in user to upload images of max size of 1MB
+- Logged in users to upload images of max size of 1MB

-The following route is to be created on the back-end of the application

-- API routes for users to create accounts and login to the application
+- API routes
   - `POST: /api/v1/user/signup`
     - email and password only
   - `POST: /api/v1/user/signin`